zama-ai/fhevm-hardhat-template/README.md

 ## Local development with Docker

-Please check Evmos repository to be able to build FhEVM from sources.
+Please check the [fhevm-go](https://github.com/zama-ai/fhevm-go) repository to be able to build fhEVM from sources.

 ## License